First Nations student support

 Please note: the incidentals allowance is available for all Australian Aboriginal and/or Torres Strait Islander students and is non-means tested.

 ABSTUDY assistance and support are available for all other courses of study at Charles Sturt University through the Department of Human Services.
-If you need more information, please call 1800 136 380 or contact your local Indigenous Student Centre.
+If you need more information, please call 1800 136 380 or contact your local First Nations Student Centre.

-Eligible Indigenous students are encouraged to apply for scholarships and grants to help with the costs of study.
-There are a number of general scholarships available for Indigenous students, but also many that are only available for particular courses and campuses.
+Eligible First Nations (Indigenous) Australian students are encouraged to apply for scholarships and grants to help with the costs of study.
+There are a number of general scholarships available for First Nations students, but also many that are only available for particular courses and campuses.
 Our team can help you find the scholarship that’s right for you.
 For more information about getting a scholarship, visit one of our centres to have a chat, email email@example.com or free call 1800 275 278.